 - First Amendment,

 - Fourth Amendment (for example, arrests without probable cause, unreasonable searches),8

 - Fourteenth Amendment (for example, lack of due process, equal protection), or

 - Social Security Act.10

+At common law, prior to Section 1983, lawsuits against the state and its agents were barred by sovereign immunity.
 Section 1983 was originally designed to protect slaves who were freed in the Civil War.
 Southern states passed laws that harassed and intimidated African Americans.
 Law enforcement officers in the south used their positions to assault victims.

 2. What does “under color of law” mean?

 The civil rights violation has to be committed “under color of law.”
 People act under color of any statute when they behave with the apparent authority of the state.
-While on the job, police officers and jail guards act under color of state law.11
+While on the job, police department officers and jail guards act under color of state law.11

 State officials can act under color of law while they break the law, too.
 They can violate official policy and still maintain the appearance of state action.12 So long as they have the appearance of state actors, they can be sued.